ZelaaPayAE (ZPAE) Price Hits $0.0005

-ZelaaPayAE (CURRENCY:ZPAE) traded 2.8% lower against the US dollar during the 24 hour period ending at 20:00 PM ET on February 22nd.
-One ZelaaPayAE coin can now be bought for about $0.0005 or 0.00000001 BTC on popular cryptocurrency exchanges.
-ZelaaPayAE has a market capitalization of $89,072.89 and $135,794.00 worth of ZelaaPayAE was traded on exchanges in the last 24 hours.
-During the last seven days, ZelaaPayAE has traded down 22.5% against the US dollar.
+ZelaaPayAE (CURRENCY:ZPAE) traded down 1.5% against the U.S. dollar during the one day period ending at 15:00 PM Eastern on February 26th.
+In the last seven days, ZelaaPayAE has traded down 16.3% against the U.S. dollar.
+ZelaaPayAE has a total market cap of $80,209.46 and approximately $72,993.00 worth of ZelaaPayAE was traded on exchanges in the last 24 hours.
+One ZelaaPayAE coin can currently be purchased for $0.0005 or 0.00000001 BTC on major exchanges.

 - CoinUs (CNUS) traded flat against the dollar and now trades at $0.0029 or 0.00000005 BTC.